clean beauty

 Eco-friendly hair styling products

-The broad selections from Aveda, Amika, and JVN probably have everything you need for styling or treating your hair, but there are many other great eco-friendly products beyond those.
+The broad selections available from Aveda, Amika, and JVN probably have everything you need for styling or treating your hair, but there are many other great eco-friendly products beyond those.
 Below is a sampling of some other great zero waste hair care products.

 Gel